zookz/cordova-plugin-health/README.md

 navigator.health.isAuthorized(datatypes, successCallback, errorCallback)
 ```

-- datatypes: {type: Array of String}, a list of data types you want to be granted access to
+- datatypes: {type: Mixed array}, a list of data types you want to check access of, same as in requestAuthorization
 - successCallback: {type: function(authorized)}, if the argument is true, the app is authorized
 - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem